 Theft encompasses crimes such as shoplifting, stealing and burglary (breaking into someone’s home to steal).
 Fraud is a type of theft that involves obtaining goods or money dishonestly.
 Fraud can include someone obtaining benefits from Medicare or Centrelink through lying about their situation.
 Theft and fraud can all carry prison sentences upwards of 5 years, making a criminal lawyer completely necessary.

-Free Consultation with a Top Criminal Lawyer Brisbane
+Initial Consultation with a Top Criminal Lawyer Brisbane

-The dedicated and experienced criminal lawyers at Guest offer free initial consultations (including in prisons) to determine how we can best help you.
+The dedicated and experienced criminal lawyers at Guest Lawyers offer initial consultations (including in prisons) to determine how we can best help you.
 Please get in touch with our lawyers either via Guest Lawyers’ email or by calling (07) 3211 3007.